-SCMSAC is the only Non-Government, Aboriginal Community Controlled Health Organisation (ACCHO) providing Permanency Support services in the Shoalhaven and Far South Coast regions.
+SCMSAC is the only Aboriginal non-government organisation within the Shoalhaven and Far South Coast providing Permanency Support to Out of Home Care.
+Our services and programs are designed to ensure the best outcomes for children and young people in the NSW care system.
 We are a fully accredited agency under the Children's Guardian NSW Standards for Statutory Out-of-Home Care.
-We are also accredited under the Australian Quality Improvement Council's Health and Community Services Standards, see our website for more details: www.southcoastams.org.au
+We are also accredited under the Australian Quality Improvement Council's Health and Community Services Standards, see our website for more details:

+www.southcoastams.org.au

 We support Aboriginal Foster Care placements for children and young people aged 0-18 years.
-We have offices in Nowra, Batemans Bay, Goulburn and Bega.
-From these offices, we support Foster Care placements in the Shoalhaven, and down to the Victorian border.
+We have offices in Nowra, Batemans Bay, Goulburn and Wollongong.
+From these offices, we support Foster Care placements in the Illawarra, Shoalhaven, Far South Coast and Goulburn area.

+Working together

-Working together with the PSP team and other professionals, our Foster Care families help meet the needs of the child and/or young person, and support them through their return-to-family journeys.
+with the PSP team and other

+professionals, our Foster Care

+families help meet the needs

+of the child and/or young person,

+and support them through

+their return-to-family

+journeys.